malicyln/animated_menu/README.md

 # animated_menu
-Menu assignment that closes when hovered with the mouse
+Menu assignment that opens when hovered with the mouse